Available Funding options

 Online & Telehealth sessions

-All Medicare‑rebated sessions are currently offered via secure telehealth or online video call.
+Medicare‑rebated sessions are currently offered either in-person (at Central Coast Psychiatry - 1 Bronzewing Drive Erina), or via secure telehealth or online video call.
 Telehealth psychology is well‑supported by research and is suitable for many people, particularly those who:

 • Prefer attending sessions from home